siggame/docs/advice/irc.md

 ## Need help with something related to MegaMinerAI?

-Checkout `#megaminer` on `irc.freenode.net`, where developers and your competition will hang out to discuss MegaMinerAI-related topics.
+Join channel `#megaminer` on `irc.freenode.net`, where developers and your competition will hang out to discuss MegaMinerAI-related topics.

 Want to engage in some friendly trash talk with your competitors?
 Please keep it in person; our IRC channel doesn't need that nonsense.